Dental implants consultation at Compass Dental Care in Darwin

 The Dental Implant Process in Darwin

-The implant placement itself is performed under local anaesthetic.
+The implant placement itself is performed under local anaesthetic at our Parap practice.
 If you feel anxious about the procedure, we offer happy gas (nitrous oxide) to keep you comfortable.
 Most patients report the procedure is far less uncomfortable than they expected.

 After placement, there is a healing period of 3–6 months while the implant integrates with your jawbone.
 During this time, you may have a temporary tooth so you’re never without a smile.
 Once healed, we attach your custom porcelain crown — colour-matched to blend seamlessly with your natural teeth.